Motivic Realizations of Singularity Categories and Vanishing Cycles

 \begin{rem} The equivalence of the Theorem \ref{theorem-maincomparisonvanishingmf} also provides a \emph{Chern character} map from the $\mathrm{K}$-theory of matrix factorizations to $\ell$-adic 2-periodic inertia invariant vanishing cohomology.
 Indeed, using the functoriality of the $\ell$-adic realization (\ref{eq-ladicrealizationBUmodules}) one obtains a map

 \end{rem}

-\begin{rem} Notice that for the conclusion of the Theorem \ref{theorem-maincomparisonvanishingmf} to hold, the hypothesis that $X$ is regular is crucial.
+\begin{rem} Notice that in the proof of the Theorem \ref{theorem-maincomparisonvanishingmf}, the hypothesis that $X$ is regular is crucial.
 Indeed, if $X$ is not regular, the relative derived category of singularities $\Sing(X,\pi)$ is not equivalent to the absolute one $\Sing(X_0)$ as explained in the Remark \ref{remark-differentdefinitionsrelativesingularities}.
 In the non-regular case we would need to provide a proof for all the statements in Section \ref{section-motivesPerfCohgeneralities} replacing $\Coh(X_0)$ by $\Coh(X_0)_{\Perf(X)}$. \end{rem}